When it comes to saving money it can be a hard slog. But, these tips can make it easier. Now all you need to do is work out what you’re saving up for.

 Based on your own spending habits, it uses clever technology to see what bills you pay, how much cash you usually draw out and any general money you use to calculate an affordable amount of money that won’t leave you feeling skint.

-Read Skint Mum’s Chip app review
+Read Naomi’s Chip app review

 Change in mindset